7RU7H/CTFs/TryHackMe/Markdown/Internal/Internal-Writeup.md

 Quality control exists to actually make us better as why use a platform if the curation is so bad that there is not a warning about this.
 A discord channel and community doing your work is not a solution.
 This the exact reason the same idiots are worrying that AI will take their security jobs.
 Commitment.

+Why would I not search engine dork something like this before writing it down...

+This was me being WRONG:
-WHY WOULD YOU MAKE ANOTHER ADMINISTRATIVE USER IN WORDPRESS IT GOES AGAINST THE TIERING OF ADMINISTRATIVE ACCOUNTS ITS MADNESS. https://infosecwriteups.com/tryhackme-internal-writeup-480ce471efdd.
+> WHY WOULD YOU MAKE ANOTHER ADMINISTRATIVE USER IN WORDPRESS IT GOES AGAINST THE TIERING OF ADMINISTRATIVE ACCOUNTS ITS MADNESS.

+https://infosecwriteups.com/tryhackme-internal-writeup-480ce471efdd.
 ![](thankyou.png)
-How is this hard.

-After I ranted at myself at the State of the West, Cultures, Conflicts of the day, Corporations failing even while being successful.
-I decided it best to parallel the issues with how I learning and changing.
-I think this the real systemic problem for world and I. I am reminded of may past cynicism and knowing how things would play out in the world, the futility of knowing the people(s) chose this with all the technology and capability and inventive to do so.
-And yet here I am humiliating myself to reach a more meta point about the direction of me just trying to make a better life for myself than care about the world.
+How is this hard? [[Relevant-WTFisTHIS]] was hard for weird reasons.
+Due diligence...and due to the experience of both of these boxes - I like I how I am got recommended videos and adverts that may read and the assume I am the issue.
+I spent more time trying these the the developer that programmed that algorithm did to push corporate surveillance  for market dominance did on this machine.
+My ego is very small, my hope being that this make an affect to terrible recommendations.
+So after I had ranted at myself at the State of the West, Cultures, Conflicts of the day, Corporations failing even while being successful.
+I decided it best to parallel the issues with how I learnt and changed in contrast to the rest of the world.
+I know this the real systemic problem for world and I. I am reminded of many my past cynical perspectives, views and knowing how things would play out in the world, the futility of knowing the people(s) chose *this* with all the technology and capability and inventiveness to do so to ultimately fail to dominate in this world.
+I put it down to the greed of the power hungry to de-optimise the entire system, all our generation best decision maker are playing or larping around in difficult Video Games.
+The irony is hilariously sad state of humanity and its systems the UI is being made bad by the nepotistic decadence inherent in any system with humans not trying to comply with neutrality for algorithmic optimisation.
+And yet here I am humiliating myself to reach a more meta point about the direction of me (while still trying to retain the small ego part) just trying to make a better life for myself than care about the world, humanity or imperfect systems.
 Its not problem of new or old strategy its just a character-of-how-we-get-there problem.
-We need unified truth on the best path, its costs and its rewards.
+We need a unified truth on the best path, its costs and its rewards.
+- Neutrality as collective compliance for algorithmic optimisations: what is best for the system not for my family or friends or person that SE-ed; the system should be inherently valuable to be investing time in.
+Governments protect and grow population to survive; corrupt governments are inefficient except in being more of a particular type of accepted corruption.
 - If I monopolise my time without growing and cultivating novelty, I am not adapting like nature does
 - If dogmatically pursue self enforced predestination by perspective without surrendering to change I waste time
 - If I am honest and use proofs instead opinion and guise then at the least the environment offence kneels to my acquired might through neural work.
 - If do not pay the price or sacrifice to adapt I will never endure
 - If my interest is in the short term the inflation in the long term is greater - cheating yourself
+- Nietzsche's Decadence start at the human level of self-control, but is manifest by the systems hierarchically dominion greater than the individual.

 Sometimes I amazing myself at my own patience.
-The laws of nature and the universe are so evident yet it ourselves not the technology that is the issue.
+The laws of nature and the universe are so evident yet its ourselves and our systems not the technology that is the issue.
+Except with something like LLM were we just trust the AI, but I am most certain is novel.

-So to return to the point.
+So to return to the point writing more of CTF related content.
 The reason why I do this is the same reason that the rich want to go space, it is a way to find new technology that works this is just cheaper and good for the brain.
 I written down multiple times *"well I focused on the idea of SQL because the 3 other times trying this I came to this conclusion and that seemed to line up with the versioning, difficulty of box and I should learn more SQL because failing to do this is frustrating and I do not have mentors or a job doing this...."*

 Piece and puzzles and the differences on realism or difficulty or puzzle-y type of boxes is ... pain when in this situation.
 It is so bad I am starting to talk other people activities...
 This has left me with a lot of life and wtftodowiththeworld-kind of questions.